top of page

 It is not practical for us (and every other participant in the chain) to have direct relationships with all links in the supply chain, but we are committed to: –

-• working with our suppliers in our supply chains to encourage more of them to commit to the highest standards of business in dealing with Modern Slavery
+• Working with our suppliers in our supply chains to encourage more of them to commit to the highest standards of business in dealing with Modern Slavery.

 We have produced an anti-slavery and human trafficking policy, which is published within our company employee handbook, to complement our existing policies regarding the human rights of workers.

-We are reviewing the vetting process for our supply chain, and are working collaboratively with them, to endeavour to ensure they can meet their legal requirements under the Act.
+We play an active role in supplier development and are adopting various means to communicate our expectations to our suppliers clearly.
+We are reviewing the vetting process for our supply chain and working collaboratively with them to ensure they can meet their legal requirements under the Act.

 We will endeavour to ensure all our suppliers adhere to our anti-slavery policy.
-For example, if we find evidence of a failure to comply with our policies we will immediately seek to terminate our relationship with the relevant supplier.
+For example, if we find evidence of a failure to comply with our policies, we will immediately seek to terminate our relationship with the relevant supplier.

 As a result, we have set the following KPI:

-Monitoring and Review
+Review

 bottom of page